~ an essay on One-Punch Man anime & manga (2012-Present).

 To conclude these meandering thoughts on the series, I wish to speak on my absolute favorite character – the true G.O.A.T. of the series – in Mumen Rider!

-Most importantly, like Sisyphus, Mumen knows that he is weak, and wholly ineffective as a fighter.
+Most importantly, like Sisyphus, Mumen Rider knows that he is weak, wholly ineffective as a fighter, hopeless in most fights.
 And yet – he still tries.
 He still goes into combat with foes greater than him.
 He gives everything he has, and he is more than willing to die in the line of duty.
 Mumen Rider stands in solidarity with the common man, and he is righteously admired for it.
 He is a champion of the people and for the people.
 He is a cinnamon roll too good for this world, too pure.
 He is exactly the kind of hero this wretched world doesn’t deserve.

 To me, more than any other character within the universe of One Punch Man, Mumen Rider is the essence of a hero.

-~ Here’s to Mumen Rider, Cyclist for Justice, wholesome counterpart to Saitama, a true existential hero of Sisyphean proportions!
+~ Here’s to Mumen Rider, Cyclist for Justice, wholesome and impassioned counterpart to Saitama, a true existential hero of Sisyphean proportions!